n-elia/MAX30102-MicroPython-driver/README.md

 acquisition_rate = sensor.getAcquisitionFrequency()
 ```

-However, there are some limitations (on sensor side or on micropocessor side) that may affect the acquisition rate.
-Is is possible to "measure" it as explained in [this](https://github.com/sparkfun/SparkFun_MAX3010x_Sensor_Library/blob/master/examples/Example9_RateTesting/Example9_RateTesting.ino) example sketch by SparkFun.
+However, there are some limitations on sensor side and on micropocessor side that may affect the acquisition rate (see issue #6 for more details about it).
+Is is possible to measure the real throughput as in [this](https://github.com/sparkfun/SparkFun_MAX3010x_Sensor_Library/blob/master/examples/Example9_RateTesting/Example9_RateTesting.ino) example sketch by SparkFun, using the following snippet:
-Using our library, we can compute the real acquisition rate as follows.

 ```python
 # (Assuming that the sensor instance has been already set-up)